Care Coordinator I, Nassau

 At Memorial Sloan Kettering (MSK), we’re not only changing the way we treat cancer, but also the way the world thinks about it.
 By working together and pushing forward with innovation and discovery, we’re driving excellence and improving outcomes.

 Start your career at Memorial Sloan Kettering and you’ll find yourself quickly making a difference in the lives of our patients.
-When you join us as a Care Coordinator I, you will find meaningful work and become part of a team where everyone plays an important role in the fight against cancer.
-Making a difference in the lives of others.
+When you join us as a Care Coordinator I at our new Nassau facility, you will find meaningful work and become part of a team where everyone plays an important role in the fight against cancer.
+Are you ready to make a difference in the lives of others?
 This is a life’s calling.

 - An effective communicator, capable of determining how best to reach different audiences and executing communications based on that understanding

-- Adept at creating partnerships and working collaboratively with others to meet shared objectives and goals
+- Adept at building partnerships and working collaboratively with a team to meet shared objectives and goals

-- Actively seeking new ways to grow and be challenged, using both formal and informal development
+- Actively seeking new ways to grow and challenge yourself, using both formal and informal development

 - Flexible in your approach and demeanor in order to align with the shifting demands of evolving circumstances

-- Work as part of a practice staff team of Care Coordinators to ensure that each physician practice session is well prepared, well organized, and fully utilized and that each patient visit occurs with satisfaction
+- Work as a member of practice staff team of session assistants to ensure that each physician practice session is well-prepared, organized, and fully utilized and that each patient visit occurs with satisfaction

-- Serve as a liaison between the patient, family and clinical team during the office visit
+- Serve as a liaison between the patient, family, and clinical team during the clinic visit

 - Greet/check-in and orient patients to the outpatient visit and to the environment, as well as complete the patient visit by scheduling and coordinating all appropriate tests, procedures, visits, treatments and consultations in accordance with the physicians’ orders

 - An associate’s or 2 years college (required); bachelor’s degree (preferred).
-A high school diploma/GED and 2 years relevant experience (frontline, patient-facing role in healthcare) will be accepted in lieu of the associate’s degree.
+A high school diploma/GED and 2 years relevant experience (frontline, patient-facing role in healthcare) in lieu of the associate’s degree.

-- A demonstrated commitment to healthcare through work, internship, or volunteer experience.
+- A proven dedication to healthcare through work, internship, or volunteer experience.